 “I knew it was a natural wine, the nose was like an unkempt stable and the palate was all gas and vinegar…” Have you ever heard this kind of talk from wine lovers?
 Are natural wines more delicate than others, or are they simply more susceptible to deviations that sometimes lead them directly down the drain?

 Fundamentally, there is no reason why a natural wine should have more faults or deviations than a conventional wine.
 All wines can be susceptible to issues or faults for a wide variety of reasons.
 Regardless of whether winemakers use conventional, organic, or natural techniques, if they harvest unripe grapes or, conversely, grapes with rot that isn’t noble at all, they won’t be able to produce a ‘pristine’ wine.
 And regardless of a producer’s ethos, a wine may reveal too much oak, be overly alcoholic, show signs of over-extraction, and other such characteristics.
+Some faults can affect to any wine no matter the production method used such as cork taint.

-Natural wines, on account of the way they are produced – which involves greater risk, fewer safeguards and ‘no safety net’ – may indeed be prone to a number of faults or deviations (or at least be perceived as such) and may also develop them subsequently if they are stored in unsuitable conditions.
-Let’s take a closer look at the most common faults you might come across in wine.
+Natural wines, on account of the way they are produced – which involves greater risk, fewer safeguards and ‘no safety net’ – may indeed be prone to a number of faults or deviations (or at least be perceived as such) and may also develop them subsequently if they are stored in unsuitable conditions (especially when the conditions are too warm).

 Wine oxidation and how to recognise it